arduosoft/wlog.wordpress/README.md

-# W log wordpress plugin
+# Wlog wordpress plugin
-This is aWordpress plugin for wlog integration
+This is a Wordpress plugin for wlog integration